Assistance programs Sandusky County.

 - Utility Bill Assistance - Offers emergency assistance that can be used to pay for heating and utility bills.
 Aid is targeted at those households that may soon lose their service, if they are already disconnected, or if they are low on heating fuel.

 - Foreclosure and mortgage assistance - Will aid homeowners who are facing a foreclosure filing.
 They will provide counseling, advice, and refer people to other programs if WSOS can’t help.

 - Weatherization - Will provide homeowners with free updates and improvements to their homes, which will have the effect of lower their heating and utility bills, potentially by hundreds of dollars per year.

 - Housing and rent assistance - If an individual or family is facing an eviction, or already homeless, they have grants and programs that will provide short term rent assistance and also help people get back into a home.

 - Employment and job training - They will help people find jobs, and also provide training to help them acquire skills to be more marketable.

 They also offer additional resources and programs.
 Contact the WSOS Community action agency at 419-334-8911 to apply or learn more.
 Additional services are for children, seniors, and the homeless in Sandusky County.
 Continue with WSOS Community Action Commission programs.

 Social Services from Salvation Army can assist the poor and low income in Sandusky County Ohio.
 A focus is on senior citizens, families with young children, and the sick.
-The demand for their programs is very high and only a small number of applications and requests will be able to be fulfilled.
+The demand for their financial assistance and material programs is very high and only a small number of applications and requests will be able to be fulfilled.
 Some emergency assistance may be offered for rent or heating bills.
-Other aid includes free food, hot meals, shelter, and housing needs.
-Read Salvation Army Sandusky County Ohio.
+Other aid includes free food, hot meals, a homeless shelter, and housing needs.
+There are also free items such as Christmas gifts, school supplies or furniture too.
+Read more on Salvation Army Sandusky County Ohio.

 Mortgage and foreclosure assistance